 Here is a possible explanation for this relationship.
 Rising interest rates also mean rising opportunity costs of holding gold.
 Gold neither pays dividends nor interest.
 Thus, it is relatively expensive to hold it in the portfolio when real interest rates are high.
 On the other hand, when real yields are negative, holders of cash and bonds are losing wealth.
 In such a scenario, they are more prone to buy gold.

-The real yields in this chart are calculated by subtracting the actual inflation rate from the nominal interest rates (rather than by subtracting the expected inflation rate).
+The real yields in this chart go back to 1872 and are calculated by subtracting the actual inflation rate from the nominal interest rates (rather than by subtracting the expected inflation rate).
 The methodology is described here in more detail.

 An error appeared while loading the data.
 Maybe there is a technical problem with the data source.
 Please let me know if this happens regularly @silvan_frank.